hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 the appropriate peer nodes of the test network and then defined on the channel using the [Fabric chaincode lifecycle](../chaincode_lifecycle.html#chaincode-lifecycle).
-The Fabric chaincode lifecycle allows multiple organizations to agree to the parameters of a chaincode before the chainocde is deployed to a channel.
+The Fabric chaincode lifecycle allows multiple organizations to agree to the parameters of a chaincode before the chaincode is deployed to a channel.
 As a result, we need to install and approve the chaincode as administrators of both MagnetoCorp and DigiBank.

 ![commercialpaper.install](./commercial_paper.diagram.install.png)  *A MagnetoCorp